 SOSC 4046 6.00

 Take your studies out of the classroom and apply the skills you’ve learned in an real work situation!
-Typically taken in fourth year, the Social Economy Practicum course allows you to apply for an unpaid position within an organization and work part-time for course credit.
+Typically taken in fourth year, the Social Economy Practicum course allows you to apply for a position within an organization and work part-time for course credit.
 Students receive hands-on experience, opportunities to network with people working in your chosen field, and insight into different career pathways.

 Sociology Field Placement